-3. A minister may be appointed to a pastoral charge without having charge of it; the administration of it shall then devolve upon the superintendent and the official board. - 4.
-Any minister who refuses to serve a pastoral charge when appointed by his conference or who has not been given a pastoral appointment shall not be appointed to any work by another conference or superintendent without the consent of the stationing committee of the previous conference. - 5.
-No minister, under appointment by the conference, may be changed in the interim between annual conferences against his wishes unless by request of two-thirds of the full members of the pastoral charge present and voting at a duly called meeting of the society.
-A new minister may not be appointed to fill the vacancy without the consent of the official board. - 6.
-The stationing committee, or a special committee of six, three ministers and three laymen, appointed by the superintendent involved, shall have authority to suspend any minister for preaching doctrines contrary to that of the Free Methodist Church, or for conduct unbecoming a minister.
+3. A minister may be appointed to a pastoral charge without having charge of it; the administration of it shall then devolve upon the superintendent and the official board.

+4. Any minister who refuses to serve a pastoral charge when appointed by his conference or who has not been given a pastoral appointment shall not be apPar.
+420 pointed to any work by another conference or superintendent without the consent of the ministerial appointments committee of the previous conference.

+5. The ministerial appointments committee, or a special committee of six, three ministers and three laymen, appointed by the superintendent involved, shall have authority to suspend any minister for preaching doctrines contrary to that of the Free Methodist Church, or for conduct unbecoming a minister.
 This is in no way to be construed as conflicting with his rights as outlined in Chapter VII.
 (See Par.
 553 for restrictions regarding divorce of ministers or spouses.)

-- ¶ 420.
-Appointments Left Without Appointment.
-An annual conference may, upon the unanimous recommendation of the stationing committee, leave a minister without appointment.
-Any minister so left without an appointment two years in succession may be located by vote of the annual conference. - ¶ 421.
-Appointments Supernumerary, Leave of Absence.
-Any minister not regularly in effective relationship to the ministry of the Free Methodist Church may be granted the supernumerary relationship or leave of absence by his conference on the recommendation of the stationing committee.
-After two years on leave of absence, a minister who is not restored to active relationship automatically shall become supernumerary, unless, upon recommendation of the stationing committee, he is located or is continued on leave of absence.
-After two years in supernumerary relationship or two years on leave of absence, a minister may be located on the recommendation of the stationing committee.
-One so located, either from leave of absence or supernumerary relation, may be restored to the traveling relationship only by the conference that located him.
-The published appointment of ministers on leave of absence shall designate the reason for the leave. - ¶ 422.
-Appointments Location.
-When a minister is located, or discontinued by an annual conference, the stationing committee shall fix the place of membership.
+¶ 420.
+Appointments - Left Without Appointment.
+An annual conference may, upon the unanimous recommendation of the ministerial appointments committee, leave a minister without appointment.
+Any minister so left without an appointment two years in succession may be located by vote of the annual conference.

+¶421.
+Appointments - Leave of Absence.
+Any ordained minister not regularly in active relationship to the ministry of the Free Methodist Church may be given a leave of absence by the annual conference on the recommendation of the ministerial appointments committee.
+After two years on leave of absence, a minister who is not restored to an active relationship shall be located to a local Free Methodist church as a local deacon or local elder.
+One two-year extension of leave of absence may be granted by an annual conference, with further consideration for extenuating circumstances upon recommendation of the ministerial appointments committee.
+A minister so located to a local church may be restored to the itinerant relationship only by the annual conference that located him.
+The published appointments of ministers on leave of absence shall designate the reason for the leave. ¶ 422.
+Appointments - Location.
+When a minister is located or discontinued by an annual conference, the ministerial appointments committee shall fix the place of membership, after consultation with the minister involved and the pastor and official board of the church involved.
 Ordained persons in good standing will be listed as local elders or local deacons as the case may be.

-- ¶ 423.
+¶423.
 Board of Stewardship and Finance.
 Each conference shall elect a board of stewardship and finance with not less than five members.
 Its duties shall include the preparation of the conference budget and the supervision of the performance of that budget.
 It shall assist the superintendent in stewardship education and the promotion of the United Ministries for Christ throughout the conference.
-The conference superintendent and treasurer shall be ex officio members. - ¶424.
+The conference superintendent and treasurer shall be ex officio members.

+¶ 424.
 Conference Year.
 The conference year of each annual conference shall close automatically with the adjournment of that conference.
-The fiscal and statistical year for the local churches, conferences, and the general church shall coincide with the calendar year. - ¶ 425.
+The fiscal and statistical year for the local churches, conferences, and the general church shall coincide with the calendar year.

+¶ 425.
 Limitation of Powers.
 An annual conference is not a legislative body.
-It cannot enact laws, nor can it interpret the DISCIPLINE by resolutions or reports and bring ministers or laymen to trial for violation of them. - ¶ 426.
+It cannot enact laws, nor can it interpret the BOOK OF DISCIPLINE by resolutions or reports and bring ministers or laymen to trial for violation of them.

+¶ 426.
 Ministerial Relations Committee.
 An annual conference may appoint a committee on ministerial relations.
 Only the case of a minister accused of dissemination of false doctrine or immoral conduct may be referred to a committee on ministerial relations.